jonathan-vella/CAF-Expert-Learning-Path/03-CAF Migrate - LoB Migration/challenges/challenge2.md

 # CAF Hackathon - Adopt: Migrate

-In this challenge we want to get our first hands on Azure Migrate.
+In this challenge you will be leveraging Azure Migrate to discover and assesses on-premises servers for migration to Azure.

 ## Challenge 2